Skip to main content

 We Hear You Now

-A spoken word audio journey along the Sussex Heritage Coast
+A spoken word audio journey around the Seven Sisters and Sussex Heritage Coast

-We Hear You Now is a new spoken word audio commission embedded in the landscape – and online – presenting contemporary speculative fiction, poetry and new myths by nine Sussex-based writers of colour.
+We Hear You Now is a spoken word audio journey embedded in the landscape and online.
+It presents new stories, poetry and myths by Sussex-based writers of global majority heritage.

 Project Partners

-This project has been funded by the South Downs National Park Authority and Arts Council England.
+This project was funded by the South Downs National Park Authority and a National Lottery Project Grant from Arts Council England.